-SU continues to take precautions to slow the spread of COVID-19.
-For the most up-to-date information, visit the SU COVID-19 webpage.
+SU students and employees continue to take precautions to slow the spread of COVID-19.
+For health and safety resources, and current information, visit the SU COVID-19 webpage.

 Widener University, PhD, Social Work, 2019